React hooks clone and related concepts

 will only run once in production.

-Referencing Values with Refs
+Referencing values with ref

 When you want a component to “remember” some information, but you don’t want that information to trigger new renders, you can use a ref